Key takeaways

 What are realistic results in the first quarter after go live?

 Expect faster bank recs within weeks, improved AP cycle times, and a standardized MIS by the first close.
-By quarter end, close time should tighten to single digits of business days, with fewer audit queries and clearer cash visibility.
+By quarter end, close time should tighten to single digit business days, with fewer audit queries and clearer cash visibility.
+Teams processing 500+ monthly invoices typically see the highest immediate gains from automation.
+(2026 update)